Alt-Chaitanya/Alt-Chaitanya/README.md

 - 🌱 I'm currently learning Python and c++ as a Second Year Engineering Student specializing in Artificial intelligence and data science.

-- ☮️ I’m looking to collaborate by doing some awesome team projects.
+- ☮️ And looking forward to collaborate by doing some awesome team projects.

 - 📫 How to reach me